[Reading Eggs Feature Focus] Placement Tests & Individualized Lessons

 Reset a placement test

 Did the summer break result in some learning loss for your students?
 Or, did time get away from you, and it’s just been a little while since they’ve logged in to the program?
-If you answered yes to either of these questions, then it might be a good time to reset your students’ placement tests in Reading Eggs and Reading Eggspress.
+If you answered yes to either of these questions, then it might be a good time to reset your students’ placement tests in Reading Eggs, Reading Eggspress, or Fast Phonics.

 This process includes similar steps to how you would access the manual lesson placement override.
 From the Manage Progress area within the Management tab, select your students and Edit Progress.
 This time, however, instead of editing the lesson, select Placement Test from the appropriate dropdown menu.
 The next time your students log in, they will be prompted to retake the placement test for a more accurate placement into the curriculum.